cheminfo/eln-docs/docs/30_spectra/30_machine_learning/90_common/normalization/README.md

 # Preprocessing

 In order to compare spectra it is required to create a matrix.
-In this matrix each row corresponds to a spectrum while the columns are the various values for a specific X. To create this matrix we apply various preprocessing methods that consist to:
+In this matrix each row corresponds to a spectrum while the columns are the various values for a specific X. To create this matrix we apply various preprocessing methods that consist of:

 - filter the data in order to reduce the impact of sample preparation or experimental artifacts using various filters
 - select the representative part of the spectra that is expected to be important for the analysis